 TIP: SQL VARP Function only work on Numeric Columns, and it ignores Nulls.

 SQL VARP Function Formula

 The math formulas behind the VARP function to calculate the Statistical Variance for the population in SQL Server is

 --Calculating the Mean or Average Mean = Sum of each individual/Total number of items --Calculating the Statistical Variance Variance = ((OriginalValue – Mean)² + (OriginalValue – Mean)² +.... )/Total number of items

 For this VARP Function, We use the below shown data

 The VARP function returns the Variance for the population of the total number of records present in the specified column.
 For example, the following query will calculate the variance of total records present in the [Yearly Income] column from the Customers table.

 SELECT VARP ([YearlyIncome]) AS [Income Variance] FROM [Customer]

 SQL VARP Function with Group By Clause

-In most cases we usually calculate the variance of a products belongs to particular category or color etc. In these situations we use GROUP BY Clause to group the products by color or category and then use the VARP Function to calculate the variance for population of products present in each group.
+In most cases, we usually calculate the variance of products belongs to a particular category.
+In these situations, we use GROUP BY Clause to group the products by category.
+And then, use the VARP Function to calculate the variance for the population of products present in each group.
 Let us see the Example